Zil-e-huma01/MAD-Quiz02_AI-model-and-firebase-storage/README.md

 4. Add your project name and get creditional

 ## Method to run this project
-1. Clone directory (git clone https://github.com/KanYousaf/Lecture-10-11-12-ReactNative2024.git) or download ZIP to extract folder
+1. Clone directory  or download ZIP to extract folder
 2. Use powershell or VS code terminal to goto the project directory
-3. Run command "npm install" (It will install the necessary packages of package.json file)
+4. Run command "npm install" (It will install the necessary packages of package.json file)
-4. Run command "expo start"
+5. Run command "expo start"

+## Discription